 Open burning refers to the burning of any materials that emit contaminates directly into the air without passing through a stack or chimney.

-If a citizen or resident makes a complaint about an open burning situation, the Fire Department will go to the scene to inspect for any violations.
+If a citizen or resident makes a complaint about an open burning situation, the Fire Department will respond for investigation and possible enforcement.